abseil/abseil.github.io/_posts/2018-09-30-swisstables.md

   alt="Node Hash Map Memory Layout"/>

-The "node" Swiss tables allocate their `value_type` in nodes outside of the main array (like as in `std::unordered_map`).
-Because of the separate allocation, they provide pointer stability (the address of objects stored in the map does not change) for the stored data and empty slots only require 8 bytes.
+The "node" Swiss tables allocate their `value_type` in nodes outside of the main array (as in `std::unordered_map`).
+Because of the separate allocation, they provide pointer stability (the address of objects stored in the map does not change).
+As well, the stored data and empty slots only require 8 bytes.
 Additionally, they can store things that are neither moveable nor copyable.

 We generally recommend that you use `absl::flat_hash_map<K, std::unique_ptr<V>>` instead of `absl::node_hash_map<K, V>`.

+For more information about Swiss tables, see the [Abseil `container` library documentation][container-docs].

 ## The `absl::Hash` hashing framework